DavidMS51/TFWordclock/README.md

 Notes:

-German version not implementedin r3 version
+Frech, Dutch and German versions not currently implemented in r5 version

+Rev 5
+Language handling change for rev 5 - see python code Rotation now implimented in hardcode - see
+Blink option 1 now works !

-Wordclockrx.py and timewrdxca.py must be in the same directory
+Wordclockrx.py and timewrdxca.py must be in the same directory TFW_data file must be in TFWordclock directory

-where x is the current revision code
+where x is the current revision code timewrd5ca_en.py / instructions for details

-Wordclockr3.py
-timewrd4ca.py
+Wordclockr5.py
+timewrd5ca_en.py

+[there never was and Wordclockr4]